sanjaybasu/healthcare-ai-equity/_chapters/chapter_12_federated_learning_privacy.md

 Truex, S., Baracaldo, N., Anwar, A., Steinke, T., Ludwig, H., Zhang, R., & Zhou, Y. (2019).
 A hybrid approach to privacy-preserving federated learning. *Proceedings of the 12th ACM Workshop on Artificial Intelligence and Security*, 1-11.

 Vyas, D. A., Eisenstein, L. G., & Jones, D. S. (2020).
-Hidden in plain sightâ€”reconsidering the use of race correction in clinical algorithms. *New England Journal of Medicine*, 383(9), 874-882.
+Hidden in plain sight—reconsidering the use of race correction in clinical algorithms. *New England Journal of Medicine*, 383(9), 874-882. https://doi.org/10.1056/NEJMms2004740

 Wang, H., Kaplan, Z., Niu, D., & Li, B. (2020).
 Optimizing federated learning on non-IID data with reinforcement learning. *IEEE INFOCOM 2020-IEEE Conference on Computer Communications*, 1698-1707.